cbartram/form-validation/README.md

 ## Deployment

-Deploy this software to NPM using `npm publish`
+Deploy this software to NPM using a pull request **after** forking and cloning the project.
+If the pull request is accepted it will be deployed to NPM on the next update!

 ## Built With